HQarroum/circular-linked-list/README.md

 ## Building and testing

-This implementation of the linked list is built as a dynamic and a static library by default.
+This implementation of the linked list builds as a dynamic and a static library by default.
 In order to trigger the build, simply call the Makefile at the root of the project using `make`.

 The list implementation is tested using the `Google Test` framework, the tests are located in the `tests/` directory and have their own makefile which produce an executable.
 To launch the tests simply call the produced `launch_tests` executable.